 Monday - Friday: 8:30 a.m. - 4:30 p.m.
 Lougheed Learning Commons

 The Lougheed Center for Applied Learning (LoCAL) is named for Donald (Hon. ’54) and Kathryn Kofoed Lougheed ’54, who have pledged $5.25 million to support applied learning initiatives at SUNY Potsdam.

 Morgan Ose '19 spent the Fall semester of her junior year studying abroad in Ireland, but unlike many programs where students study abroad at a university, Ose had the ultimate applied learning experience by interning at a professional dance theatre in Dublin.

 As one of 21 students working on independent research projects through the Presidential Scholars Program this year, Alexis Michael ’18 took aim at an experiment that could change archaeologists’ theories about when Indigenous populations first used the bow and arrow in Eastern North America.

-The Law Enforcement Training Institute, launched this semester, gives students hands-on training in defensive tactics, fingerprinting, processing crime scenes and overseeing field sobriety tests to intoxicated individuals in a controlled setting.
-Learn More
+The Law Enforcement Training Institute launched in the spring of 2017, giving students hands-on training in defensive tactics, fingerprinting, processing of crime scenes and overseeing field sobriety tests in a controlled environment.

-The Jamaica Field Service Project is a 10 day international service learning experience focused on the diverse people, society, culture, and musics of the Caribbean and West Indies.
+The Jamaica Field Service Project is a 10-day international service learning experience focused on the diverse people, society, culture, and music of the Caribbean and West Indies.